-Settlement Boundaries have been drawn around our villages and there is a presumption against development outside of those Boundaries.
+Settlement Boundaries have been drawn around our villages, within which development is supported.

 In meetings with the Council residents told us they wanted additional improved sports and recreational facilities.
-The Parish Council has used existing funds to provide a
+The Parish Council has used existing funds to provide a Multi-Use Games Court, a BMX track and a Skateboard Park on the Jubilee Playing

-Multi-Use Games Court, a BMX track and a Skateboard Park on the Jubilee Playing Fields.
+Fields.
 When the Community Infrastructure Levy is brought into Stafford Borough we will use contributions from developers to fund new facilities in the Parish.